-- 6.1 6.1.1

-- Date

-Completion date is twenty working days after the date of the contract but time is not of the essence of the contract unless a notice to complete has been served.

-If the money due on completion is received after 2.00pm, completion is to be treated, for the purposes only of conditions 6.3 and 7.2, as taking place on the next working day as a result of the buyer's default.

-Condition 6.1.2 does not apply and the seller is treated as in default if:

-- 6.1.3

-- result of the Duyer's default.

-Condition 6.1.2 does not apply and the seller is treated as in default if: (a) the sale is with vacant possession of the property or any part of it, and (b) the buyer is ready, able and willing to complete but does not pay the money due on completion until after 2.00pm because the seller has not vacated the property or that part by that time.
+- 6.1.1 - Completion date is twenty working days after the date of the contract but time is not of the essence of the contract unless a notice to complete has been served.
+If the money due on completion is received after 2.00pm, completion is to be treated, for the purposes only of conditions 6.3 and 7.2, as taking place on the next working day as a result of the buyer's default. - 6.1.3 - (a) the sale is with vacant possession of the property or any part of it, and (b) the buyer is ready, able and willing to complete but does not pay the money due on completion until after 2.00pm because the seller has not vacated the property or that part by that time.

 - Arrangements and place

 The buyer's conveyancer and the seller's conveyancer are to co-operate in agreeing arrangements for completing the contract.

-Completion is to take place in England and Wales, either at the seller's conveyancer's office or at some other place which the seller reasonably specifies.
+- Completion is to take place in England and Wales, either at the seller's conveyancer's office or at some other place which the seller reasonably specifies.

-- 6.2.2

 - Apportionments

-- Apportonments
+- Apportonnemary